 What is paediatric psychology?

-Child psychology is the specialty concerned with the diagnosis, study and treatment of problems with the physical, motor, cognitive, perceptual, affective and social development of children.
-Some of the most common psychological disorders seen in clinics are those related to fears and disturbed language, sleep, activity and eating.
+Child psychology is the speciality concerned with the diagnosis, study and treatment of problems with the physical, motor, cognitive, perceptual, affective and social development of children.
+Some of the most common psychological disorders seen in clinics are related to fears, sleep disturbances, behavioural changes and eating disorders.

 What does it involve?

-The psychologist analyses the child over several sessions via observation of behaviour and conversation in order to establish a diagnosis of their possible problems or disorders and then offers the most appropriate treatment for their particular case.
+The psychologist analyses the child over several sessions by observing their behaviour and talking with them in order to establish a diagnosis of their possible problems or disorders.
+An appropriate treatment is then offered for their particular case.
 In addition, all variables affecting the child’s development are analysed, including social and environmental influences, as well as genetic factors.
-Normally, in order to achieve the best outcome, the psychotherapeutic process involves the child’s parents and teachers, who are continually guided.
+Normally, in order to achieve the best outcome, the psychotherapeutic process involves the child’s parents and teachers.